PVA Theatre Arts

 Every day, PVA Theatre Arts students work with a well rounded team of professional artist/teachers to develop skills required to confidently find success in performance work.
 Through a conservatory approach focused on specialized instruction, students are encouraged to develop strong acting, movement/dance, and vocal skills.

 All PVA Theatre Arts students are involved in at least one major production every school year.
 In this work, students are given the opportunity to participate as either a performer or as a member of the tech crew.
 Production work requires commitment to an extended school schedule as rehearsals are either before or after the regular school day and performances are in the evenings.
 Production work is the central component of the PVA Theatre Arts Program.
 Please see our gallery for pictures of previous PVA productions.

-The Technical Theatre Program is a practical learning experience that provides hands-on opportunities for students interested in development of skills, knowledge and experience in the technical side of the theatrical world.
+The PVA Technical Theatre Program is a practical learning experience that provides hands-on opportunities for students interested in development of skills, knowledge and experience in the technical side of the theatrical world.
 The experiences and skills developed in this program are directly transferrable to post-secondary technical theatre programs as well as preparation for exploration of technical work in broadcasting, motion pictures, stage and multi-media.
-Students will enroll in 3 years of consecutive year-long tech courses that include practical classroom exercises, theory instruction, design instruction, safety training and working roles that support school productions and theatre bookings.
+Students will enroll in year-long tech theatre courses that include practical classroom exercises, theory instruction, design instruction, safety training and working roles that support school productions and theatre bookings.

 Students will explore the following six components of technical theatre:

 Technical Theatre PVA students also have the option of participating in PVA Theatre Arts 10/20/30 & Musical Theatre 15/25/35 courses pending a successful audition/interview through PVA Theatre Arts instructors.